FHantke/brave-browser-wiki/macOS-Development-Environment.md

                                  ^
 4 errors generated.
 ```
-And don't symlink 10.13 in xcode 10 because you will see
+And don't symlink 10.13 SDK in Xcode 10 because you will see
 ```
 ********************************************************************************
  WARNING: The Mac OS X SDK is incompatible with the version of Xcode.
 To fix,